Persistence of Entangled States and High Fidelity Quantum Gate Operations in Si/SiGe Spin Qubits at High Temperature

-Quantum dot transitions in the array can be probed with an RF-SET \cite{Reflecto_review}, where the sensor dot is controlled by plunger SP, and tunneling with reservoirs by tunneling gates ST$_0$, ST$_1$ (see Fig.\ref{fig:Fig1}a) .
+Quantum dot transitions in the array are probed with an RF-SET \cite{Reflecto_review}, where the sensor dot is controlled by plunger SP, and tunneling with reservoirs by tunneling gates ST0, ST1 (see Fig.\,\ref{fig:Fig1}\,(a)).
 A high impedance superconducting inductor is connected to the accumulation gate of the RF-SET \cite{PhysRevApplied.16.014057}.

-We accumulate a double quantum dot (DQD) underneath the plunger gates QP$_0$ and QP$_1$.
+We accumulate a double quantum dot (DQD) underneath the plunger gates QP0 and QP1.
 In the following we refer to the corresponding qubits as $Q_0$ and $Q_1$.
-After optimizing the charge sensor dot, the tunnel barriers controlled by gates QT$_0$, QT$_1$ are then tuned to bring the DQD into a regime suitable for Pauli Spin Blockade (PSB).
+After optimizing the charge sensor dot, the tunnel barriers controlled by gates QT0, QT1 are then tuned to bring the DQD into a regime suitable for Pauli Spin Blockade (PSB). { The qubit driving is facilitated by electric dipole spin resonance mechanism induced by the transversal field of the micromagnet.
+The quantum dots are confined from the bottom side by EDSR line (see Fig.~\ref{fig:Fig1}(a)) used for driving and screening, and from the top by a dedicated screening electrode (not seen on the image) shaped in a similar way to the EDSR. }

-In Fig.~\ref{fig:Fig1}(b) we report the histogram of a charge sensor signal while scanning the detuning axis $\epsilon = V_{\text{QP}0} - V_{\text{QP}1}$.
-The yellow dashed line indicates the chosen readout point.
-At such a readout point we can observe parity-dependent tunneling.
-This allows to filter the parity of the initial states by adding an additional readout/state filtering stage (SF1) and therefore to work only with states of known parity.
+Fig.\,\ref{fig:Fig1}\,(b) shows the histogram of the charge sensor signal as a function of interdot detuning $\epsilon = V_{\text{QP}0} - V_{\text{QP}1}$.
+The red dashed line indicates the chosen readout point.
+At this readout point we can observe parity-dependent tunneling.
+This allows measurement of the parity of the spin states of $Q_0$ and $Q_1$.
 In the circuit diagrams we label even states as $0$ and odd states as $1$.